Federal Solar Tax Credit (ITC) Home Base

 What's the Federal Solar Tax Credit?

 The Federal Solar Tax Credit, also known as the Investment Tax Credit or ITC, provides a dollar-for-dollar reduction from the government for solar installations.
 Both large-scale solar projects and residential solar alike can leverage this incentive.

 As of 2021, the tax credit covers 26 percent.
 This credit, however, has an expiration date.

 Tax Credit Versus Rebate

 A rebate is a fixed amount of money sent to the customer after they have purchased the product.
 While recipients receive the tax credit after their solar array installation, it isn't always in a lump sum.

 The amount the customer receives depends on federal taxes owed.
-If they don't owe the full tax credit, it carries over and applies to the following year's taxes until completely used.
+If they don't owe the full tax credit, it carries over and applies to the following year's taxes until it is completely used.

 Solar Tax Credit FAQs

 Tax Credit Eligibility

 The homeowner also needs to be the first owner of that specific solar array.
 Qualifying community solar projects can't exceed typical consumption.

 Can I Qualify for the ITC Without a Job?

 While most working homeowners qualify for the ITC, some retired individuals also qualify.
 To qualify, the person purchasing the solar array needs taxable income, which encompasses more than one may expect.

 The amount of savings you earn from the credit does not hinge on the amount of your taxable income.
 It's determined by whether you have taxable income and the size of your solar array.

 How the Tax Credit Pays Solar Loans

 To help make solar affordable, many solar loan companies offer "balloon" payment plans.
 These plans have low monthly payments throughout the loan with a balloon payment equivalent to the ITC at the end of the first 12-18 months.

 Once the individual receives the tax credit, this money pays off the balloon fee.
 Individuals who want to use this money for other purposes can opt-in for higher payments throughout the loan instead.

 Savings From the ITC